 You can connect with Sarah on Enterprise Nation

 You might not have a specific reason.
 Some 'coachees' approach an executive coach as they think it might be a 'good thing to do' without knowing what they want to achieve or because someone else has been 'raving' about their own coaching sessions.
 Perhaps they've been told to get an executive coach by a colleague.

 Alternatively, some organisations want to get an executive coach for their leaders as they (also) think that it would be a good thing to do to improve company performance.

-Having that ‘discovery’ chat will help understand some of these issues.
-A good executive coach will also ask (either directly or via the course of the coaching) ‘what does the outcome look like?’.
+Having that discovery chat will help understand some of these issues.
+A good executive coach will also ask (either directly or via the course of the coaching) what the outcome might look like.

-This can be a good question to have in mind if you don’t know what your main purpose for seeing a coach is.
+This can be a good question to have in mind if you don't know your main purpose for seeing a coach.